A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 A styled tablescape for a micro-wedding in Manzanita, Oregon

 My biggest goal is to ensure this is a fun experience that makes you feel at ease.
-I’ll be capturing your day naturally as it unfolds with some time for prompts for certain parts of the day, like couples portraits.
+I’ll be capturing your day naturally as it unfolds with some time for prompts for certain parts of the day.

 I’ll guide you with enough direction so that you feel comfortable throughout our time together.
 We’ll make sure you get the best images possible and you’ll also have complete freedom to be yourselves by interacting with each other, your guests, and your surroundings.